jonnonz1/nz-statute-book/acts/public/1908/incorporated-societies-act-1908.md

 # Incorporated Societies Act 1908
-_Consolidation as at 2014-04-01_
+_Consolidation as at 2018-11-12_

-> An Act to make provision for the incorporation of societies that are not established for the purpose of pecuniary gain
+> An Act to make provision for the incorporation of societies which are not established for the purpose of pecuniary gain

 ### 1 Short Title
-This Act may be cited as the Incorporated Societies Act 1908, and shall come into operation on the 1 January 1909.
+This Act may be cited as the Incorporated Societies Act 1908, and shall come into operation on 1 January 1909.

 ### 2 Repeal
 (1) The Unclassified Societies Registration Act 1908 is hereby repealed.
-(2) All societies registered and incorporated under the said Act or under the enactments mentioned in Schedule 1 to that Act shall be deemed to be registered and incorporated under this Act, and shall from the time of the commencement of this Act be subject to the provisions of this Act accordingly.
+(2) All societies registered and incorporated under the said Act or under the enactments mentioned in Schedule 1 of that Act shall be deemed to be registered and incorporated under this Act, and shall from the time of the commencement of this Act be subject to the provisions of this Act accordingly.
 (3) All references in any Act to unclassified societies registered under the Act hereby repealed shall be construed as references to incorporated societies registered under this Act.

 ### 3 Interpretation
 In this Act, except where a contrary intention appears,—
   - **prescribed** means prescribed by this Act or by regulations
   - **Registrar** means the Registrar of Incorporated Societies under this Act
-  - **Society** means a society incorporated under this Act.
+  - **society** means a society incorporated under this Act.

 ### 4 Incorporated societies
 (1) Any society consisting of not less than 15 persons associated for any lawful purpose but not for pecuniary gain may, on application being made to the Registrar in accordance with this Act, become incorporated as a society under this Act.